Costs & Finances

 Consider holding a family meeting to look at what it really costs to attend college and to talk openly about financial options and how your family can manage costs.
 Kick off the meeting by reviewing Virginia Tech’s cost of attendance and by using the Net Price Calculator to estimate your costs, as well as possible grant and scholarship aid.

-Lesson 2: The FAFSA is available October 1—submit yours ASAP
+Tip #2: The FAFSA is available Oct.
+1—submit yours ASAP

-The FAFSA (Free Application for Federal Student Aid) is available beginning October 1, and Virginia Tech’s priority deadline is March 1.
-This means that you need to be applying for aid at the same time you are applying for college, so learn the steps to apply for financial aid before your senior year.
+The FAFSA (Free Application for Federal Student Aid) is available beginning Oct.
+1. Virginia Tech’s deadline for completing the FAFSA and the General Scholarship Application for maximum scholarship and financial aid consideration is Jan.
+22. This means that you need to be applying for aid at the same time you are applying for college, so learn the steps to apply for financial aid before your senior year.

 You also need to learn about the scholarship process before your senior year.
 There are university, CNRE, and private scholarships — and they all have different deadlines and requirements.
 Don’t miss out on possible awards because you didn’t plan ahead!